echavet/MitsubishiCN105ESPHome/README.md

 `fahrenheit_compatibility` improves compatibility with HomeAssistant installations using Fahrenheit units.
 Mitsubishi uses a custom lookup table to convert F to C which doesn't correspond to the actual math in all cases.
 This can result in external thermostats and HomeAssistant "disagreeing" on what the current setpoint is.
 Setting this value to `true` forces the component to use the same lookup tables, resulting in more consistent display of setpoints.
 Recommended for Fahrenheit users.
 (See https://github.com/echavet/MitsubishiCN105ESPHome/pull/298.)

-`use_as_operating_fallback` in the `stage_sensor` is an uncommon option.
-If your unit doesn't accurately update the activity indicator (idle/heating/cooling/etc.), then this sensor can use the `stage_sensor` as an alternate source of information on the status of the unit.
-Not recommended for most users.
-(See https://github.com/echavet/MitsubishiCN105ESPHome/issues/277)
+`use_as_operating_fallback` in the `stage_sensor` enables a fallback mechanism for the activity indicator (idle/heating/cooling/etc.).
+By default, the activity status is based on the compressor running state.
+When this option is enabled, the system uses an OR logic: it shows active status if the compressor is running OR if the stage sensor indicates activity (not IDLE).
+This is particularly useful for 2-stage heating systems where the second stage (e.g., gas heating) may be active while the compressor is off.
+(See https://github.com/echavet/MitsubishiCN105ESPHome/issues/277 and https://github.com/echavet/MitsubishiCN105ESPHome/issues/469)

 ```yaml
 climate: